Whirlwind 🌪️

 The utility classes are reusable building blocks that come with a built-in theme that you can easily change.
 In the above design we used:

-• t.mT9 and t.mT2 to define a top-margin.
-Our default theme initializes it to 48 pixels and 4 pixels respectively.
+to define a top-margin.
+Our default theme initializes it to 48 pixels and 4 pixels respectively.t.sansBold

-• t.sansBold, a utility class to choose a sans-serif font with a bold weight,
+, a utility class to choose a sans-serif font with a bold weight,- and

-• and t.font3Xl to use a larger font size.
+to use a larger font size. - Finally,

 This approach allows us to implement a completely custom component design without defining a single custom style class.
 By reusing the same building blocks throughout your app, you ensure a consistent look and feel, while still providing a lot of flexibility through Whirlwind’s theming engine.